nixworks/public/news/2007/03/11/README.md

 ##### Ariane 5
 ### [ The Ariane 5 rocket carrying the new generation Skynet 5 military satellite system is launched successfully from Kourou in French Guiana at 22:03 GMT. ](/news/2007/03/11/the-ariane-5-rocket-carrying-the-new-generation-skynet-5-military-satellite-system-is-launched-successfully-from-kourou-in-french-guiana-at.md)
-_Context: Kourou, satellite, Skynet 5, French Guiana, Ariane 5_
+_Context: Skynet 5, Kourou, French Guiana, Ariane 5, satellite_

 ##### Mauritanian
 ### [ Mauritanian voters go to the polls to elect a new President to replace Colonel Ely Ould Mohamed Vall who took power in a coup d'etat two years ago.
 It is likely that a runoff election will be held as there is no clear frontrunner. ](/news/2007/03/11/mauritanian-voters-go-to-the-polls-to-elect-a-new-president-to-replace-colonel-ely-ould-mohamed-vall-who-took-power-in-a-coup-d-a-c-tat-two-y.md)
-_Context: runoff election, coup d'etat, Ely Ould Mohamed Vall, 2007 presidential election, Mauritanian, President, Colonel_
+_Context: 2007 presidential election, Ely Ould Mohamed Vall, Colonel, President, Mauritanian, coup d'etat, runoff election_

 ##### Cricket World Cup
 ### [ The ninth Cricket World Cup opens in Trelawny Stadium, Montego Bay, Jamaica.
 The 2007 championship will feature cricket matches staged in various locations across the Caribbean. ](/news/2007/03/11/the-ninth-cricket-world-cup-opens-in-trelawny-stadium-montego-bay-jamaica-the-2007-championship-will-feature-cricket-matches-staged-in-v.md)
-_Context: Trelawny Stadium, cricketer, Caribbean, Montego Bay, Jamaica, 2007 Cricket World Cup, Cricket World Cup_
+_Context: Montego Bay, Jamaica, Trelawny Stadium, Caribbean, 2007 Cricket World Cup, Cricket World Cup, cricketer_

 ## [Previous Day...](/news/2007/03/10/index.md)